mbaumer/us_hep_funding/docs/_states/ID.md

 ## Committees
 Michael Crapo is not on any of our key committees

+James Risch is the #2 Republican on the Senate Energy Subcommittee on Energy

 James Risch is the #3 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants